 Meet the couple who started rescuing in 2016

 Mike retired in 2018 and began working with Cyndi to set up and operate the 501(c)3 full time.
 Like Cyndi Mike has had an affinity for dogs and cares for them dearly.
 He also wants to educate the public about dog ownership and how dogs as well as any pet are part of the family and not just an object to be discarded when they become inconvenient.
-Remodeling their home and property to accomodate as many as 35 dogs Mike has created a safe secure environment for the dogs to have shelter, room to run and play and the security of knowing the dogs will stay put until they are adopted or fostered.
+Remodeling their home and property to accomodate dogs Mike has created a safe secure environment for the dogs to have shelter, room to run and play and the security of knowing the dogs will stay put until they are adopted or fostered.

 Our growing family